-As it can be seen in Figure 7, from the high number of lightweight engagement actions, the participation in standardization meetings of WGs of interest for ARCADIAN-IoT, as well as community awareness actions, became a common practice in the first stage of the project.
-This is the base that will support the contributions to be made in until the end of the project (April-2024).
-Nevertheless, 6 actions of active or very active engagement already took place, with ARCADIAN-IoT preliminary results.
+As it can be seen in Figure 7, from the high number of lightweight engagement actions (118), the participation in standardization meetings of WGs of interest for ARCADIAN-IoT, as well as community awareness actions, became a common practice during the project.
+This was the base to support the 17 active or very active contributions made.

-Passive/lightweight engagement Active engagement Very active engagement
+Passive/lightweight engagement 34 Active engagement 35 Very active engagement 36

 IETF RATS 4 1

-IETF CoRE 38 2
+IETF CoRE 47 4

-IETF SCHC 2 1
+IETF SCHC 37 5 1

-GSMA IoT SAFE 14 1 1
+GSMA IoT SAFE 16 7 4

-GSMA eSIM and SAM 36
+GSMA eSIM and SAM 46

-Total 94 2 4
+Total 118 8 9

-Figure 7 - Overall summary of current contributions to IETF and GSMA
+Figure 7 - Overall summary of contributions to IETF and GSMA